patrobinson/nibbler/README.md

 ## Using Consul

 Nibbler uses Consul for auto-discovery of agents.
-In order for agents to register their availability with Consul you need to configure a default TTL.
+In order for agents to register their availability with Consul you need to configure a service.
 For example:

 ```
-curl localhost:8500/v1/agent/check/register -X PUT -d '
+curl localhost:8500/v1/agent/service/register -X PUT -d '
 {
-  "name": "service:nibbler_agent",
+  "name": "nibbler_agent",
+  "check": {
     "ttl": "15s"
+  },
+  "tags": [
+    "otp_name:nibbler_agent@laptop"
+  ]
 }'
 ```